 Amy S. Li is currently a doctoral candidate in the Department of English at Emory University.
 She graduated from Cornell University in 2014 with a B.A. in English, a B.A. in Feminist, Gender, & Sexuality Studies, and a minor in Music.

 Born in Boston, she grew up in Ithaca, NY, and now resides in Atlanta GA.

 Her research interests include science fiction literature and media, with a particular focus on gender, feminism, disability, and embodiment (e.g. the portrayal of female bodies and representation of prosthetics in cyberpunk literature).
 Her dissertation project analyzes Mary Shelley’s Frankenstein, or, The Modern Prometheus (1818), episodes from the television shows Orphan Black (2013-2017) and Black Mirror (2011-present), the cyberpunk short stories of William Gibson, and hit films Ex Machina (2014) and Get Out (2017).

-She is a digital scholarship assistant at the Emory Center for Digital Scholarship, and currently serves as the center’s social media coordinator.
+Since 2017 she has worked as a digital scholarship assistant at the Emory Center for Digital Scholarship, and currently serves as the center’s social media coordinator.
 She provides walk-in consultation help with video editing (Final Cut Pro, iMovie), audio editing (Audacity), WordPress, etc.